kulka193/K-Means-Clustering/README.md

 3. The Mean of all the data points that belong to the same class are evaluated and this is done for all the centroids(classes).
 4. This mean becomes the centroid for the next iteration.
 After performing this for a given number of iterations until convergence, all those points corresponding to centroid 1 are assigned as belonging to Class-1 and all those points corresponding to centroid 2 are assigned as belonging to Class-2 and so on.

 The 1st two points are grouped as 'Cluster assignment step' and the next two points, as 'Move centroid step'.
-Results are also attached below that show how points are categorized before and after the clustering algorithm.
+Results are also shown below to illustrate how all the data points in the training data set are categorized before and after the clustering algorithm.